aegis-fate-gh/homelab/README.md

 This is centralized repo for everything related to my homelab

 ## Physical Infrastructure
-### Eos
+### Eos 1-3
-What I call "Eos" is composed of 3 identical servers each containing:
+What I call "Eos" is composed of 3 identical servers.
+Using what I learned from testing on Andromeda (See below), they were built to allow for an easy highly available core group of servers.
+They do this without lots of noise, power consumption, or cost (Relatively speaking....).
+Each of the 3 is composed of:
 - CPU: AMD Ryzen 5700X
 - CPU Cooler: Noctua NH-D9L
 - RAM: 128GB's DDR4 3200 with ECC